uploaded image

 By:Ilya Spivak

-Signs of economic recovery in China are probably no more than a mirage.
+Signs of economic recovery in China are probably no more than a mirage

-• Front-running higher U.S. tariffs looks like short-lived support
+• Front-running higher U.S. tariffs looks like short-lived support.

 As all eyes fixated on the outcome of the U.S. presidential election, a batch of economic data out of China quietly hinted at some long-awaited signs of life in the world’s second-largest economy.
 Export growth unexpectedly surged in October, rising at a blistering 12.7% year-on-year.
 Median forecasts envisioned just 5% ahead of the release.

 That amounted to the quickest growth since July 2022.
 The release followed a better-than-expected reading on purchasing managers index (PMI) data from S&P Global together with Caixin, a Chinese media company.
-It showed that the pace of economic activity growth accelerated to the fastest in four months.
+It showed that the pace of economic activity growth accelerated the fastest in four months.

 Export growth in China surges, but will the rebound last?